 5. Kritik vs PeerScholar

 PeerScholar is a peer assessment tool that focuses on student learning while exercising and measuring core skills.
-While PeerScholar only provides email support, Kritik has a 24/7 Live Chat feature that has an average response time of just 90 seconds!
+While PeerScholar only provides email support, Kritik has a 24/7 Live Chat feature with an average response time of just 20 seconds!
 Kritik also helps to identify disengaged students and flag them to the professors.

 6. Kritik vs Perusall